natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-18-perchers-pinchers-turners-swingers.md

 description: A delightful exploration of vintage toasters and their innovative designs.
 emoji: 🍞
 tags:

+- 💡 Design
+- 🌍 Culture-Making.com
 - ⚙️ Engineering
 - 🍞 Bread
 - 🌍 Culture
 - 🛠️ DIY
   haiku: |
   Bread's dance through heat,
    Vintage whirs and clever twists,
    Toasted memories rise.
   coordinates: [37.7749, -122.4194]
----

 A glorious celebration of the toaster in its various vintage forms.
 The [photo galleries](http://www.toastermuseum.com/scripts/toastercollection/col_character01.html) in particular are worth getting lost in, come breakfast-time